MatanBu/Tic-Tac-Toe-VS-Computer/README.md

 # Tic-Tac-Toe-VS-Computer
 Tic Tac Toe game for one player vs computer, which should be competitive, with a simple GUI for a better game experience.

+* The software was written in a single file (with multiple functions) in order to fit the exercise requirements.

 Solution plan:
 =